Pascoag, Rhode Island: 2020 census

+2000 census

 As of the census of 2000, there were 4,742 people, 1,642 households, and 1,175 families residing in the village.
 The racial makeup was 98.33% White, 0.36% African American, 0.32% American Indian, 0.27% Asian, 0.02% Pacific Islander, 0.17% from other races, and 0.53% from two or more races.
 Hispanic or Latino of any race were 1.03% of the population.
 The population was spread out, with 26.5% under the age of 18, 7.4% from 18 to 24, 31.0% from 25 to 44, 19.7% from 45 to 64, and 15.4% who were 65 years of age or older.
 The median age was 37 years.
 The median income for a household was $48,778, and the median income for a family was $54,391.

 History

-The name of Burrillville's principal village, Pascoag, named after the stream upon which it is located, probably derives from an Algonquian Indian root.
+The name of Burrillville's principal village, Pascoag, named after the Pascoag River upon which it is located, probably derives from an Algonquian Indian root.
 The Nipmuc word for snake was rendered "askug" by Roger Williams in his A Key Into the Language of America, and "askoog" by the Reverend John Eliot in his Algonquian translation of the Bible.

 Pascoag can trace its origins back to the first half of the 18th century, when a saw mill and other businesses were built in what is now the village center.
 In the 19th century, Pascoag became a textile manufacturing town, an industry that continued until after World War II.
 From 1891 until the 1930s the Woonsocket and Pascoag Railroad operated trains to Pascoag, but the line (currently operated by the Providence & Worcester Railroad) now terminates in Slatersville.

 The horror author HP Lovecraft set part of his story "The Horror at Red Hook" (1925) in Pascoag.

 Recent history includes an incident involving groundwater contamination.
 A test of the groundwater conducted on September 14, 2001, showed that the water contained the ether MTBE (methyl tertiary-butyl ether) at levels of over 350 ppb (parts per billion).
 This was the first public statement concerning the presence of MTBE in Pascoag drinking water, though residents claim to have detected it as early as May 2001.
 MTBE is a gasoline additive intended to enhance octane levels.
 It is believed to have come from leaking tanks at a local ExxonMobil gas station.
 As the situation was resolved over the following months, nearly 1,500 residents of Pascoag responded by filing a lawsuit against ExxonMobil through the law offices of Napoli, Kaiser, and Bern and Houston attorney Armistead Easterby.
 ExxonMobil signed off on a $7 million settlement with residents of Pascoag in May 2012, to cover the cost of having the Pascoag Public Utility District bore new wells.